Skip to main content

 About the event

-“Having been fortunate enough to attend the Global Leadership Exchange in 2024, a group of colleagues and I experienced first-hand how events like this can offer rich opportunities to connect mental health leaders and showcase best practice in a way that creates a lasting impact.
+“Having been fortunate enough to attend the Global Leadership Exchange in 2024, a group of colleagues and I experienced first-hand how events like this can offer rich opportunities to connect mental health leaders and showcase evidence informed practice in a way that creates a lasting impact.
 I’m really excited that the NHS Wales Executive will be hosting its first ever Wales Mental Health Leadership Exchange this year.
 The event will be key in fostering greater collaboration to enhance services in a needs led way that is underpinned by a dynamic and sustainable workforce.”

 Ciara Rogers, National Director of Mental Health, Learning Disability and Neurodiversity, NHS Wales Executive.